Dalakoti07/web-dev/coding-math/README.md

     - remove them from array so that computation is not wasted
     - regenerate to show fountain like effect
-    - bouncing and bouncing with energy loss
+    - bouncing and bouncing with energy loss episode 13 - friction implemented in 2 ways; using vector; using multiplication
+    -